City Guide for: Paraty, Brazil

 Airport

-The nearest airport to Paraty is Ubatuba Airport (UBT), located approximately 70 kilometers (43 miles) away.
-However, this airport primarily handles domestic flights and smaller aircraft.
-The most common airport for international travelers is Rio de Janeiro-Galeão International Airport (GIG), which is about 200 kilometers (124 miles) from Paraty.
-From Rio de Janeiro airport, you can take a direct bus to Paraty, which takes approximately 3-4 hours.
-Alternatively, you can hire a private transfer or rent a car.
+The nearest airport is Ubatuba Airport (UBT), located approximately 70 kilometers (43 miles) from Paraty.
+However, it mainly handles domestic flights.
+The major international airport is Rio de Janeiro-Galeão International Airport (GIG), which is about 200 kilometers (124 miles) away.
+From GIG, you can take a bus or hire a private transfer to Paraty.
+The bus journey takes approximately 3-4 hours.

 Attractions